 "Magic."
-True, I could hide decently, had a quick tongue and was rather deft at picking pockets or locks – however, I did mention trying to stay out of prison and telling an Imperial official I was best at stealth was just under telling him I was a thief in terms of 'really really stupid ideas' when it came to that goal.
-Besides, it was genuinely a difficult question - I did have an interest in and knack for magic even if I was a little rusty.
+This was not an entirely honest answer, I admit, as my skills really lay more in the third direction - I could hide well, had a quick tongue and was rather deft at picking pockets and locks.
+However, I did mention trying to stay out of prison, and I figured telling an Imperial official I was best at stealth was just under telling him I was a thief in terms of 'really really stupid ideas' when it came to that goal.
+Besides, I did have an interest in and knack for magic even if I was a little rusty.

 As for combat?
 If you gave me a weapon, there was only one thing I could be sure of hitting.
 My foot.

 "Ah yes.
 Now, what is your preferred weapon, your preferred armour, and what schools of magic do you specialise in?"

 I gaped at him.
 "Excuse me, is all this really necessary?"